smolin8033/Electronic-grade-book/README.md

 Open the localhost in your browser to view the website.
 Now you can create a superuser (admin):

     python manage.py createsuperuser
 Follow the instructions to create.
 When superuser is created, enter his/her login and password to enter the admin page.
-There, you can create users and give them permissions, so that new users (students, teacher and managers) also could log in to the website.
+There, you can create groups: 'student', 'teacher' and 'manager' and assign group permissions, so that new users (students, teacher and managers) also could log in to the website.